-The Board of Directors has reviewed the above projections and believes that the Group will be able to continue its business without any significant curtailment of operations and meet its obligations for a period of at least one year from the date of issue of these consolidated financial statements.
-Accordingly, consolidated financial statements are prepared on a going concern basis.
+The Board of Directors has reviewed the above assumptions and believe that the Group will be able to continue its business without any significant curtailment of operations and meet its obligations for a period of at least one year from the date of issue of these consolidated financial statements.
+Accordingly, these consolidated financial statements are prepared on a going concern basis.